Kiyoshiakira/ideaforge/README.md

 ---

-**Let’s build a new home for collaborative creation.
+**Let’s build a new home for collaborative creation—for art, story, music, sound, performance, and more.
 Welcome to IdeaForge!**